Nerite Snail

 Jumper (Lid Required)Hyperactive / Fast Swimmer

-Nerite Snail Care Summary
+Nerite Snail Care Guide Summary

 The Nerite Snail, scientifically known as Neritina natalensis, belongs to the Invertebrates family group.
 Adults reach a maximum size of approximately 2.5 cm and have a globular body shape with a slow growth rate.
 Classified as peaceful, this species primarily occupies the bottom, mid-level, and surface zones of the aquarium and produces a low level of biological waste.